drandreaskrueger/cryptomanuals/SOIL/gsoiltestnet.md

 eth.sendTransaction({value:web3.toWei(42, "soil"), from:eth.coinbase, to:eth.accounts[1]})
 ```
+input your passphrase, the answer should be a transaction hash.

-then wait, until the transaction has been mined.
+Then wait, until the transaction has been mined.
 You see that in the node output window/logfile.

 After a while, 42 soil should have moved from one account to the other:
 ```